 Explorer 4-6 Windows: Correct

-Explorer 4 Mac: Incorrect, same as hidden
+Explorer 4 Mac: Incorrect, same as hidden.

 Explorer 5 Mac: Correct, but buggy.
-Initially nothing appears in the box, only when you scroll it away, then
+Initially nothing appears in the box, only when you scroll it away, then back again the text does appear.

-Opera 5: Incorrect, same as hidden
+Opera 5: Incorrect, same as hidden.

 Opera 7: Correct.